azamkamranian/Mobile_AlbumMaker/README.md

-# kivy_Album
+# Phone App: based on kivy
-Mobile App based on kivy language
+This is a phone app based on kivy language which separate photos of a specific person from gallery.